freddiehaddad/neovim/ARCHITECTURE.md

-# Neovim Clone - Architecture Documentation
+# Oxidized - Architecture Documentation

-This document provides a comprehensive overview of the editor's architecture, including system design, data flow, module interactions, and implementation details.
+This document provides a comprehensive overview of the Oxidized editor's architecture, including system design, data flow, module interactions, and implementation details.

 ## Table of Contents